brunchstudio/pytvpaint/docs/contributing/developer_setup.md

 # Developer setup

-This guide will explain how to setup your environment in order to contribute to PyTVPaint.
+This guide will explain how to set up your environment in order to contribute to PyTVPaint.

 ## Requirements

-- [Python](https://www.python.org/) 3.9 or greater is the supported version for PyTVPaint.
+- [Python](https://www.python.org/) 3.9 or greater are the supported versions for PyTVPaint.

 - We use [Poetry](https://python-poetry.org/) which is the packaging and dependency management tool.
 It handles your dev virtualenv with your working dependencies.